numbbo/coco/docs/coco-doc/source/index.rst

     non-regular functions.
 Which regularities are common place in real-world optimization problems remains an open question.

+.. [#] Runtimes measured in |f|-evaluations are widely
-.. [#] The experimental procedure [BBO2016exp] includes however a timing experiment which records the internal computational effort of the algorithm.
+       comparable and designed to stay.
+The experimental procedure [BBO2016exp] includes however a timing experiment which records the more volatile
+       internal computational effort of the algorithm.

 .. [#] As opposed to ranking algorithm based on their solution quality achieved after a given runtime.